 top of page

-Each Kākāhu embodies a meaning, expressed through its unique Kākāno (colour).
-The chosen Kākāno carries a story connected to te Atua, which has a connection specific to your generation.
+Each Kākāhu's unique colour represents each generation.
+Each generation's colour, carries a story connected to te Atua, which has a connection specific to your generation.

-Read on to discover which Kākāno represents you
+Scroll down to discover which Kākāno represents you

 Mums & Dads ( Whaea_Matua).png